 To print with the answer on the reverse side of the cards, you will need to instruct your printer to print on both sides of the paper.
 Check the box next to Print on both sides of paper and click the radio button next to Flip on long edge.
 Be sure the size is set to Actual size and the orientation to Portrait.

 |Click to Enlarge|

 If your printer does not automatically print on both sides of the paper, you can do it manually.
 Print page 1, flip and place the paper back in the tray in the correct orientation, then print page 2.
 You might have to print a couple practice sheets to figure out what direction your printer feeds the paper.

 Cut out your flash cards along the gridlines on the front side.
 To make them a little more exciting, you can print on colored card stock or even scrapbook paper.
 And finally, a little tip to make sorting a snap, clip or round the upper right corner of each card.

 As always, this free printable is for personal use only.
-Please do not sell or try to pass it off as your own.
+Please do not sell or distribute them as your own.
 If you wish to share the flash cards, please link back to this post and not directly to the download site.
 Thank you!